sakrist/UIDownloadBar/README.md

 Author: John (aka Gojohnnyboi) in 2009

-Updated: Vladimir (aka SAKrisT) in 2011
+Improved : Vladimir (aka SAKrisT) in 2011

 - - -